-We use the Oxford Reading Tree Scheme and assign children to a book band based on their word reading skills and their ability to understand and explain what they are reading.
+For Early Readers we use the Oxford Reading Tree Scheme and assign children to a book band based on their word reading skills and their ability to understand and explain what they are reading.
 These are a few of the characters you and your child are likely to meet.

 Whilst children read at school, individually, in groups and as part of a class, there are also lots of ways that you can support your child at home.
 We would encourage you to hear your child read their reading books as often as possible (remember little and often is best), but there are also other ways that you can read with your child or promote the pleasure of reading and here are a few ideas to help you…

 Becoming a reader involves the development of important skills;